52inc/SwiftyGiphy/README.md

 * **SwiftyGiphyViewControllerDelegate** is called by SwiftyGiphyViewController to notify you when the user selects GIFs, or is ready to close the screen.
 * **SwiftyGiphyAPI** provides easy access to the Giphy API.
 Currently the search and trending endpoints are implemented.
 Hint: I'd welcome pull requests with this component more fleshed out.
 * **SwiftyGiphy Data Models** are provided by the API layer so you can interact with real objects instead of dictionaries and arrays.

+##Questions
+If you have questions on how to integrate SwiftyGiphy into your project, feel free to create an issue and we'll try to help the best we can.
+Please note that we'll only be able to provide assistance for SwiftyGiphy in its 'stock' form, and we won't assist with problems you have due to custom modifications.

+Pull requests are encouraged, especially if you feel like assisting in more full implementing the Giphy API layer.

+##Apps using SwiftyGiphy
+If you have an app using SwiftyGiphy, let me know and I'll link to it here.